xscottk/charity_bot/README.md

 A bot for reddit which handles donations to charity via comments and the JustGiving.com API

 # Usage
+The bot is called via reddit comments with one of the two call formats below:

+`/u/Charity-Bot donate` - Will send the user a donation link to the default charity (currently Cancer Research UK) `/u/Charity-Bot donate ID` - ID is an integer for the charity the donator wants to donate to.

+To get a charity ID, go to its charity page on JustGiving ([https://www.justgiving.com/rmcc/](example)), click the "Donate" button, and find the number after `/charity/`.

+I'm working on compiling an easier to use list over the next few days so this annoying process is only temporary.

+If an ID is invalid, either doesn't exist, or is not an integer, the default charity (Cancer Research UK) will be used.

+# Running
 The bot is divided into 2 parts:

 `monitor.py` - Which you should run every few minutes via a cron job.
 This script monitors reddit, post comments, etc.